GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 ```monkey2
   If closeParenIndex <> filename.Length - 9 ' ".monkey2" is 8 chars
 ```

+#### How to use the Access modifiers and what never do to :

+Write the word but never inline something after

+Wrong syntax:
+Protected Method PopulateCurrentTags()

+Right syntax:
+Protected
+	Method PopulateCurrentTags()
+ 	...

 #### How to perform Try code block: